 The clinic was found to be light, airy and clean.
 Access to the clinic was on ground floor and street level and therefore suitable for patients with mobility issues.
-Assessment rooms were seen to have lockable doors and curtains around the beds that patients could remove clothing in privacy.
+Assessment rooms had lockable doors and curtains around the beds that patients could remove clothing in privacy.
 We were told that dignity drapes were used to cover patients during intimate examinations.